mit-submit/submit-users-guide/source/program.rst

 You have several options available for either using installed software, or installing your own:

-1. **Native system**: basic sofwtare is installed on subMIT meachines by default, or easily installable via our suggested methods.
+1. **Native system**: basic sofwtare is installed on SubMIT meachines by default, or easily installable via our suggested methods.
-     - This includes: python, c++, Java, `MATLAB <https://submit.mit.edu/submit-users-guide/tutorials/tutorial_1.html#matlab>`_, `Wolfram Mathematica <https://submit.mit.edu/submit-users-guide/program.html#wolfram-mathematica>`_, XRootD, gfal.
+     - This includes: python, c++, Java, `MATLAB <https://submit.mit.edu/submit-users-guide/tutorials/tutorial_1.html#matlab>`_, `Wolfram Mathematica <https://submit.mit.edu/submit-users-guide/program.html#wolfram-mathematica>`_, XRootD, gfal, gcc, hdf5.
 2. **conda** is a package and environment manager through which you can install software (not just python!).
 3. **containers**:
-     - **singularity** is an open source platform to create containers, which can be used to set up more complicated environements.
+     - **singularity** is an open source platform to create containers, which can be used to set up more complicated environments.
      - **podman** is an alternative to Docker (which can run in "rootless" mode), and gives more control, particularly for networking, than singularity.
 5. **CVFMS** is provided by CERN, and has many environments.